aio-libs/aiohttp/docs/web_reference.rst

    :param bool compress: Enable per-message deflate extension support.
                           False for disabled, default value is True.

+   :param int max_msg_size: maximum size of read websocket message, 4
+                            MB by default.
+To disable the size limit use ``0``.

+      .. versionadded:: 3.3

    The class supports ``async for`` statement for iterating over incoming messages::